 Your property taxes are paid to the County Auditor/Treasurer in the county where your property is located.
 In St. Cloud, your property could be located in Benton, Sherburne or Stearns County.
 For more information please visit their websites below or contact the county offices.

 Homestead classification applies to properties occupied as primary residence by their owners or a qualifying relative.
 Classification as homestead may qualify the property for a reduced classification rate, reduced taxable market value, property tax refund and/or special program eligibility.
-For more information and available homestead applications click here.
+For available homestead applications click here.
 For more information on the Homestead Classification click here.

 If you have questions regarding your classification or estimated market value for your property, please contact your assessor's office to discuss your concerns.
 For questions regarding the formal appeal process please review this form.

 The Minnesota Department of Revenue provides resources available to read or download right from their website.
 You can find their property tax fact sheets here.

 Building permits are required for room additions, decks (with walking surface over 6-inches above grade, Land Use/Zoning maybe required see below for more information), porches, finishing basements, wood stoves, masonry fireplaces, interior modifications (including any work where existing framing is exposed), structure or non-structural renovations or repairs, demolition work, accessory structures over 200 square feet in area (Land Use/Zoning permits are required for accessory structures between 100-200 square feet, see below for more information), re-roofing, re-siding, replacement windows (including window inserts), fences over 7-feet high and retaining walls over 4-feet high.
 Separate electrical, plumbing and mechanical permits are required for the installation, alteration, repair, relocation, replacement or addition to any wiring, piping, duct alterations, and any equipment, fixtures or appliances associated with those systems.